"A jack of all trades is a master of none, but oftentimes better than a master of one."

 Benjamin enjoys writing new music of all kinds: musical theatre, incidental theatre, dance, electronic, acoustic, sound art, solo, and orchestral.
 Because of this, his music tends to draw inspiration from multiple mediums.
 Benjamin has written incidental music to plays such as The Rimers of Eldritch by Langston Hughes (The Hartt School) and She Kills Monsters by Qui Nguyen (All in Theatrics/Ithaca College).
 He has collaborated on dance pieces for Ithaca College’s Shifting Spaces presentation, as well as Fleeting Moments: A Hartt Senior Dance Production.
 As mentioned above, Benjamin had the opportunity to write a concerto for percussion and chamber ensemble, which he was able to conduct his own premiere.
 His flute and piano piece, breathe the cool air, was premiered at and in collaboration with the New Britain Museum of American Art.
 Benjamin studied composition with Larry Alan Smith and Adam Lenz.

-Additionally, Benjamin has been a working organist and church musician for the past nine years, serving at churches in Western New York and Central Connecticut.
+Additionally, Benjamin has been a working organist and church musician for the past nine years, serving at churches in New York City, Western New York and Central Connecticut.

 Benjamin holds degrees in conducting, music theory, and composition from Ithaca College and The Hartt School (University of Hartford).